frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ### Keyboard configuration

 My Kyria uses all 6 columns on each hand.
 However, the lower inner column keys are absent.
 There are three thumb keys on each side.
-The left side has an OLED.
+The left side has an OLED and an encoder.

-Either side can take an encoder.
-The screenshots and description below mostly assume it is on the left, but a right-side encoder works, and would usually be used with the "opposite" layer (EDIT instead of SYMS, SNAP instead of FUNC).
 In practice, I find that I mostly use the encoder for adjusting keyboard lighting, as for most functions it's quicker to just use keys.

 ### Features